-Service providers will be physically located in Redwood City Community Schools (Fair Oaks, Taft, Hoover, Sequoia, Kennedy), the Ravenswood Family Center, the Onetta Harris Community Center in Belle Haven, the HSA office on University in East Palo Alto, and at the Edgewood site in San Carlos.
-If San Mateo County (County) determines that the above-mentioned locations are ineffective and/or inaccessible, Contractor will secure other sites.
+Service providers will be co-located with social worker staff or in community offices as agreed upon by both parties.
+If the San Mateo County (County) determines that the locations are ineffective and/or inaccessible, Contractor will secure other sites.
 Contractor will inform Children and Family Services (CFS) if location were to change.